Share your holiday themed images with us. Let us know what Canon gear you used and the story behind the shot.

 - Daylight: Setting your camera to a daylight white balance (the 'sun' icon) will result in lights that appear to glow amber, orange, or yellow.
 If you are shooting outside at dusk, the sky will appear as a more neutral blue.

 - Dialing in Color Temperature – "K" White Balance: Mid-range and upper-end digital SLRs will also let you 'dial in' a custom Color Temperature (measured in Kelvin) that can very precisely control the overall "tint" of any tungsten-type light or daylight-type light source - given a little trial and error in some cases.
-When shooting traditional tungsten-type holiday lights, if you find AWB and event the Tungsten WB settings still leave you with a yellow- or orange-colored cast, try setting the camera to the "K" WB setting, and then in the shooting Menu, adjust it to a value like 3000, 2800, or lower.
+When shooting traditional tungsten-type holiday lights, if you find AWB and even the Tungsten WB settings still leave you with a yellow- or orange-colored cast, try setting the camera to the "K" WB setting, and then in the shooting Menu, adjust it to a value like 3000, 2800, or lower.
 In the shooting Menu, you can also find the camera's White Balance Shift, adding controlled amounts of green, blue, amber, or magenta to your image until you get the look you want – this can be added to any WB option you've set.
 Both of these options require you to shoot in a "Creative Zone" shooting mode (P, Tv, Av, or M).

 Holiday lights offer great inspiration for photographic experimenting.
 Here are some fun things to try: